Muhammad Ghous Pasha

 Muhammad Ghous Pasha is a Pakistani actor and model.
-He has appeared in Urdu drama series and telefilms in Pakistan.
-Ghous has been in television dramas, series, telefilms and sitcoms in Pakistan.
-He has appeared in Haseena Moin's Meri Behen Maya and Mehreen Jabbar's Rehai.
-He has made his first Lollywood film Jalaibee in 2013.
+He has appeared in Urdu drama series, telefilms and sitcoms in Pakistan.
+He appeared in Haseena Moin's Meri Behen Maya and Mehreen Jabbar's Rehai.
+He made his first Lollywood film, Jalaibee, in 2013.

 Personal life

 Ghous was born in Karachi, Pakistan.

 Career

 Ghous started working as a model before moving on to acting.
 He began his television career with a small appearance in "Dil Diya Dehleez" (2009).
 Some other works include Massi Aur Malika, Chudween Ka Chand, Mannchalay, Kuch Unkahi Batain, Koi Jane Na, Baji, Larkiyan Muhalley Ki and Lamha Lamha Zindagi.
 He also appeared in telefilms including Pappu Ki Padoosan, Neeli Chatri, Love Hit Tou Life Hit, Haseena Maan Jaye Gi, and "Piano Girl".